core-wg/resource-directory/draft-ietf-core-resource-directory.md

 essential during commissioning.

-It is possible to send multiple RDAO options in one message, indicating as many resource directory addresses.
+It is possible to send multiple RDAO options in one message, indicating as many RD addresses.

 The RDAO format is: